 Stay connected and take credit for your success.
-We encourage every student chapter to create and maintain a social media presence and follow MCAA's Student Chapter Instagram (@mcaagreatfutures) and Twitter (@mcaagr8futures) account to get the latest news and updates in the mechanical industry.
+We encourage every student chapter to create and maintain a social media presence and follow MCAA (@mcaanews) to get the latest news and updates in the mechanical industry.

 - Build the chapter's presence by following other chapters and departments - Share highlights from chapter meetings, fundraising, social events and trips - Promote the account at recruitment events with prospective members - Ensure the account information is passed down every year